yuliyabat/html5-basic-tpl/README.md

 # html5-basic-tpl

-A Basic HTML5 Template For Any Project
+This is a Basic HTML5 template for any project